 In recent years, the cocktail has been enjoying renewed popularity across America.
 A stylish traditional copper mug gives the drink its distinctive look and creates a unique drinking experience.

 The Moscow Mule Mugs

 Serving the drink in copper mugs is essential for proper presentation.
-Like any other well prepared drink, Moscow Mule also needs to be poured into the proper drink-ware.
+Like any other well-prepared drink, Moscow Mule also needs to be poured into the proper drink-ware.
 The copper mugs are traditional and they do give a distinctive look, adding a bit of style to the drink.
 You don’t have to drink your mules out of copper mugs, but the copper mug is an inescapable part of its tradition and drinking experience.
-It is also widely accepted that the cold of a copper mug enhances the taste and aroma of the infamous cocktail.
+It is also widely accepted that the cold of a copper mug enhances the taste and aroma of the famous cocktail.
 Another benefit of using copper mugs is that chilled Moscow Mule served in copper cups offers an exceptionally cool sensation.

 Does a Copper Mug Keep Moscow Mule Cold?

-The Moscow Mule cocktail is usually served ice cold in elegant, shiny copper mug.
+The Moscow Mule cocktail is usually served ice cold in an elegant, shiny copper mug.
 Moscow Mule drinkers believe that the copper mug keeps the drink colder than a normal glass would.
 The truth is that a copper mug doesn’t really insulate your drink, but it does make it feel cooler in your hand.
-As an excellent heat/cold conductor the copper transmits the cold to the hand and lips at an amazing rate, so you can feel and enjoy the coldness it provides.
+As an excellent heat/cold conductor, the copper transmits the cold to the hand and lips at an amazing rate, so you can feel and enjoy the coldness it provides.

 Why are Copper Mugs Lined Inside?

 There are two main reasons why the interior of copper mugs is lined with stainless steel or nickel.

 1) Copper is a relatively soft material and will dent easily.
 Nickel is often used to line the inside of the copper cups to prevent corrosion and increase the strength and durability of the product.